 Research topic: ANSYS simulations of fluid--structure interactions of viscous internal flows in deformable conduits.

 * By appointment/degree type, then alphabetically.

-The Transport: Modeling, Numerics & Theory Laboratory (TMNT-Lab) strives to combine advanced mathematical concepts and experimental results with physical intuition about the modeling of flowing materials in order to make progress on fundamental questions in mechanics.
+The Transport: Modeling, Numerics & Theory Laboratory (TMNT-Lab) strives to combine advanced mathematical concepts and experimental results with mechanistic insight about the multiphysics modeling of flowing materials in order to make progress on fundamental research questions.
 Specifically, an overarching theme of the TMNT-Lab's research is transport (e.g., as a means of effecting mixing or for mitigating separation).

 A note to prospective students: